digbmc/wbbm/README.md

 - title:
   url:
 ```
 The `title` should be the name of the target page as you want it to appear in the menu bar.
 The `url` should match the target page's permalink.
-For example, the url for the Blog page is `/blog/`, which matches the permalink set in the front matter of the blog.md file.
-Similarly, the url for the About page is `/about/`, because that the permalink set in the front matter of the about.md file.
+For example, the url for the current phase's Blog page is `/2023-2026/blog/`, which matches the permalink set in the front matter of the p4-blog.md file.
+Similarly, the url for the current phase's About page is `/2023-2026/about/`, because that the permalink set in the front matter of the p4-about.md file.

 To remove an item from the menu, delete the corresponding list item in menu.yml.